drummondlab/drummondlab.github.io/data/_posts/2015-07-23-heat-aggregation-yeast-visualization.md

 tags: [data]
 ---

-Interactive data visualization for data from [our Cell paper on heat-triggered protein aggregation in yeast][1], Figure 1.
+Interactive data visualization for data from [our 2015 paper on heat-triggered protein aggregation in yeast][1], Figure 1.

-Choose detected proteins by official yeast name, from [sgd](http://www.yeastgenome.org/).
+Choose detected proteins by official yeast name, from [SGD](http://www.yeastgenome.org/).

 Y-axis is proportion of protein in 100,000g supernatant, X-axis is either time or temperature of shock.